uilicious/k8s-pod-completion-reaper/README.md

 # Production Deployment Warning

-This will trigger a removal for any "restarting" or "restarted" container matching the TARGETPOD / NAMESPACE.
+This will trigger a removal for any "restarting" or "restarted" container matching the targetpod / namespace settings.

 In event that this is deployed to an existing live environment, this may end up triggering a large number of pod removals (potentially the whole namespace) if there are multiple pods who has been restarted previously.

 If the hosts does not have the required resources to handle the mass removal and replacement of of containers, this could lead to a restart loop.
 You are recommended instead to tune the container and significantly increase the `KUBECTL_POD_DELETION_WAIT` for the initial deployment, to slow down the rate of replacement (and lighten the load) or scale up your node count (and increase capacity).

 If you do not need to remove existing containers, and would like to only remove remove new restarts, you may set `KUBECTL_FALLBACK_ENABLE=false`